 This is sort of the “logo” element of the house for the Architect: that and the large stone column (boulders & stones not yet installed).
 The majority of the front of the house is meant to be rather simple and laid-back, with these 2 elements being the most expressive.

 Experienced carpenters assembling the “monster” truss timbers under the guidance of the Architect.
-General Contractor Hearthstone Construction has highly experienced and capable staff who make such phenomenal efforts appear easy.
-Their skill and intelligence make this all possible.
+Competent carpenters’ skill and intelligence make this possible.

 Starting to install the diagonal timbers.
 Very exciting.
 This truss screams: STRONG.
 This huge timber truss (and the rock-clad column under its right side) are the front side “logo” feature of this house.